 Liquid propane evaporates to gas by reducing the pressure.
 When propane in the gas state mixes with air, the heat energy is decreased and can emulate natural gas BTU (1,030 BTU per cubic foot).
 Therefore in facilities where a loss of steam or heat could be catastrophic, propane can be used as an emergency backup fuel for natural gas when making certain system modifications.
 Some facilities install 30,000-gallon storage tanks, which can store up to 25,000 gallons of propane, to counteract the possibility of a natural gas service disruption.

-Propane has a higher cost per BTUs than most fuel sources.
+Propane has a higher cost per BTU than most fuel sources.
 Its ability to match the combustion properties of natural gas, however, makes it a desirable backup alternative.

 Measure Propane Flow

-Measuring the flow rate of propane to the boiler, or heater, is often necessary for improving combustion efficiency, and to meet environmental requirements, Thermal Mass Flow Meters have the low-pressure drop and wide turndown to meet this requirement.
+Measuring the flow rate of propane to the boiler or heater is often necessary for improving combustion efficiency and meeting environmental requirements.
+Thermal mass flow meters have a low-pressure drop and wide turndown to meet this requirement.

-The Sage Prime provides both easy-to-install insertion thermal mass flow meters as well as in-line thermal flow meters, with built-in flow conditioners that monitor the air and fuel flow rates to the burner.
+Sage Prime and Paramount provide easy-to-install insertion thermal mass flow meters as well as in-line thermal flow meters with built-in flow conditioners that monitor the air and fuel flow rates to the burner.
 These direct mass flow meters do not require separate temperature or pressure transmitters, have no moving parts, are highly accurate and repeatable, and have negligible pressure drop.
 The Sage Thermal Mass Meters have extraordinary rangeability of at least 100 to 1, as well as fast response.
-In addition to the 4 – 20 mA control output of flow rate, the meters also provide pulsed outputs of consumption, in conjunction with fully Modbus compliant RS485 RTU communications.
-The meters also feature bright graphical displays of flow rate, a non- resettable totalizer (often a requirement for environmental reporting), a temperature reading, plus, continuous diagnostics.
-For difficult-to-reach burner lines, or for locations with extreme radiant heat, Sage also offers a remote style flow meter, with up to 1000 feet of lead length compensated cable – all electronics and power are at the transmitter – thus, the probe or flow body simply has a terminal junction box.
+In addition to the 4 – 20 mA control output of flow rate, the meters also provide pulsed outputs of consumption in conjunction with fully Modbus-compliant RS485 RTU communications.
+The meters also feature bright graphical displays of flow rate, a non-resettable totalizer (often a requirement for environmental reporting), a temperature reading, plus continuous diagnostics.
+For difficult-to-reach burner lines or for locations with extreme radiant heat, Sage also offers a remote-style flow meter, with up to 1000 feet of lead length compensated cable – all electronics and power are at the transmitter – thus, the probe or flow body simply has a terminal junction box.

 Learn more about thermal mass flow meters.